ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/signed-exchange.md

 format version: 1b3
 ```

-(Note that `-verify` switch will not work at this point because the required certificates are not on the `https://example.com/` server.)
+(Note that the `-verify` switch will not work at this point because the required certificates are not on the `https://example.com/` server.)

 ## Deploy packager to production

+### Installation

+Adjust the staging deployment steps above as appropriate for your production environment.

+### Testing

-### Test with command-line tools
+#### With command-line tools

-Run through the same tests as above. `dump-signedexchange -verify` should now also successful.
+Run through the same tests as above. `dump-signedexchange -verify` should now also succeed.

-### Test with Chrome
+#### With Chrome

 You can also test in Chrome with the help of the [ModHeader extension](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en).
 Install it from the Chrome Webstore and configure the `Request Headers` to `amp-cache-transform` with a `Value` of `google`.